simp/simp-doc/docs/user_guide/User_Management/LDAP.rst

 Remove a User
 -------------

-To remove a user to the system, along with a unique group for that user:
+To remove a user from the system, along with a unique group for that user:

 1. Login to the LDAP server as ``root``.
 2. Edit the ``/root/ldifs/del_user.ldif`` shown below.